JoachimBose/librnr/apkmodder/README.md

  * The APK has been correctly repacked and resigned and installs on a phone using some opencraft-2 headset build apk
  * The APK has not yet been tested or installed on MQ3
+ * librnr.so does not get properly dynamically loaded and linked